 Our mission is to work in Malawi with local government and like-minded organisations to deliver collaborative enforcement initiatives that stop the illegal killing and trade of wildlife, focusing on trafficking over poaching.

 LWT led the task force that updated the National Parks & Wildlife Act.
 It was passed in February 2017 – the fastest passing of any amendment bill in the history of Parliament.
-We are currently strengthening other wildlife policies and laws, for example amending the wildlife regulations.
-LWT believe that a strong legal framework underpins the enforcement of wildlife crime.
+We are currently helping to strengthen other wildlife policies and laws, for example amending the wildlife regulations.
+LWT believes that a strong legal framework underpins the enforcement of wildlife crime.

 Wildlife trafficking is decimating already endangered populations in Malawi and beyond.
-LWT support specialist anti-trafficking enforcement units in the Department National Parks and Wildlife and the Malawi Police Service.
-These units work to combat serious wildlife crime regionally.
+LWT support the Department of National Parks and Wildlife in their investigations work to combat illegal wildlife trade.
 LWT also incentivize local communities to engage in wildlife law enforcement and promote conservation.

 Malawi is the principle transit hub for wildlife trafficking in Southern Africa and trafficking detection rates were extremely low.
-Detection Dogs, that are specifically trained to intercept illicit wildlife products, help border police and customs to detect and seize wildlife contraband, arrest wildlife criminals and disrupt trafficking syndicates.
+Detection Dogs, that are specifically trained to intercept illicit wildlife products, help border police and customs to detect and seize wildlife contraband.

 For more information on any of these projects please email firstname.lastname@example.org